tomoyuki28jp/web4r/docs/en/tutorial/part3.markdown

 Tutorial Part 3.
 Defining a page
 =================================
 [defpage](http://web4r.org/en/api#defpage) is a macro to define a new page.
-Users can visit a defined page by accessing an uri like 'http://localhost:8080/PAGE'.
+Users can visit a defined page by accessing an uri like 'http://localhost:8080/PATHS'.

 Syntax:

-    defpage page ([path ...] [:get garg ...] [:post parg ...]
+    defpage paths ([parg ...] [:get garg ...] [:post parg ...]
                   :auth :redirect uri :default) body

 Arguments and Values:

-    page---a name of a page
+    paths---a base path of a page
-    path---an uri path
-    garg---a symbol name of a get parameter parg---a symbol name of a post parameter :auth---if :auth is supplied and the current user hasn't logged in,
+    parg---a relative uri path from the base PATHS garg---a symbol name of a get parameter parg---a symbol name of a post parameter :auth---if :auth is supplied and the current user hasn't logged in,